Here’s a scenario for you: You take care of your aquarium by the book but suddenly there’s a strange black fuzzy growth that’s covering everything.

 - Clean the filter – Filters are known to hold enough muck and residue that will eventually spike the levels of PO4.

 - Opt for a carbon media with phosphate absorbers – This is for freshwater fishkeepers.
-Saltwater carbon filter media is often made in a way that prevents phosphate build-up.
+Saltwater carbon filter media is often made in a way that prevents phosphate build-up by default.

 3. Feed your plants by boosting Carbon Dioxide.